 - Where we need to comply with a legal or regulatory obligation.

-- To provide users with Services and analyze and improve our Services
+To provide users with products and services and analyze and improve our products and services

 - open user account, enable purchases and process payments, communicate with users and implement user requests;

-- host our website, run our mobile application(s), authenticate user visits, provide custom, personalized content, and information, and track user usage of our Services;
+- host our websites, run our applications, authenticate users’ visits, provide custom, personalized content, and information, and track usage of our products and services;

-- contact users about their account, and any relevant information about our Services (e.g. policy changes, security updates or issues, etc.);
+- contact users about their account, and any relevant information about our products and services (e.g. policy changes, security updates or issues, etc.);

-- monitor, detect, investigate and prevent prohibited or illegal behaviors on our Services, to combat spam and other security risks;
+- monitor, detect, investigate and prevent prohibited or illegal behaviors on our products and services, to combat spam and other security risks;

-- conduct analytics to improve and enhance our Services;
+- conduct analytics to improve and enhance our products and services;

 - offer new products or services to users;

-- implement online marketing campaigns and targeted advertising (subject to user cookie settings and preferences), and to measure the effectiveness of our marketing and targeted advertising;
+- implement online marketing campaigns and targeted advertising (subject to user’s cookie settings and preferences), and to measure the effectiveness of our marketing and targeted advertising;

 - conduct surveys or polls, and obtain testimonials;

-- process and deliver user results and reports; and
+- process and deliver users’ results and reports; and

 - perform research & development activities, which may include, for example, conducting data analysis and research in order to develop new or improve existing services, and perform quality control activities.

-- To process, analyze and deliver user results and reports
+To process, analyze and deliver user’s results and reports

-As described above, to receive results and reports, users must create a LifeNome account and upload user digital Genetic Data or consent to a third party to provide user Identity and Genetic Data to us.
-Once we receive user data, we further analyze it to provide users with our wellness reports.
-LifeNome continuously works to improve our Services based on our research and product development, and genetic associations identified in scientific literature.
-If we are able to offer additional reports, or otherwise improve reports in the future, users will be notified of these changes.
+As described above, to receive results and reports, users must create an account and upload user digital Genetic Data or consent to a third party to provide user Identity and Genetic Data by using gSaaSTM API.
+Once we receive user data, we further analyze it to provide users or third party with our outputs.
+LifeNome continuously works to improve our products and services based on our research and product-service development, and genetic associations identified in scientific literature.
+If we are able to offer additional via websites, applications, gSaaSTM API outputs, or otherwise improve in the future, users will be notified of these changes.

 Consent process for research: Users’ genetic and self-reported information may be used for LifeNome Research only if users have consented to this use by completing a consent document.
 If users have completed a consent document: